KHUZEMAH/SRP-MFaisal/wp-content/plugins/woorewards/readme.txt

 * **WPML Compatibility** - MyRewards is officially compatible with WPML
 * **Multiple Languages** - Multiple translations are provided when you install MyRewards
 * **Ultimate Member Compatibility** - Display Loyalty information on Ultimate Member public profiles

+== No Intrusive ads ==
+When you download MyRewards, you won't be prompted to send information about your business.
+You won't see intrusive or repetitive ads about the pro version.
+You will get a lightweight, feature rich and functional plugin without all the usual disturbance.

 == The Premium version offers a lot more features ==
 * **Give points for more than 20 actions** including purchases, sponsorship, registration, birthday, referrals, product review ...